 Even though there is no central charity commission in Spain as there is in the UK, there are strict administrative, fiscal and legal controls over the fundraising activities and expenditure of fundaciones, in addition to the requirement for them to have significant assets and a board of trustees.
 It is, too, only fundaciónes whose names are legally required to be registered, and only they benefit from tax relief on donations (law HERE).
 An asociación can only gain such fiscal benefits if they have a declaration of “utilidad pública” (public usefulness) from the Ministerio del Interior, for which they must already have been in existence, and acting effectively, for at least two years.

 It is fair to say that Spain has known scandal after scandal concerning bogus “charities”, and given the far stricter regulations governing fundaciones, the scandals normally arise with asociaciones – or organizations falsely claiming to be asociaciones.
 The very least one can do is check that an organization claiming to be a “charity” is at least an asociacion, if not a fundacion.
 There is a government page HERE where you can check if an asociación is genuine – just put in the name of the organization and if it exists it will show you the record, including the registration number, which then can be double checked against the number claimed by an organization.
+THIS page allows a filtered search of all charitable organizations here.

 It is sad to caution scepticism and suspicion, but experience and legal advice say they are essential to avoid being cynically exploitated.
 At the very least, I hope the above has helped provide some information for readers to begin to check that they are donating to genuine causes, rather than putting them off donating at all, because there is increasing need for, and reliance on, charitable giving in Spain at present.